LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 the list, creating and assigning references between `HuffmanNode`'s.

-But wait, why would we pop the last two elements in the list with `huffmanTree.pop()` assigning our `leftNode` and `rightNode`?
+But wait, why would we pop the last two elements in the list with `huffmanTree.pop()` when assigning our `leftNode` and `rightNode`?
 In the visual graph showing a huffman encoding step by step, we see the lowest probable elements are not always found at the end.
-Well, this is intentional, as `huffmanTree` starts off in descending order in this code.
+This is different in the code, as `huffmanTree` starts off in descending order.
 This means the lowest probable elements will always be found at the end of the list, hence I pop the last two elements.

 We then calculate the `newProbabilitySum` and store it in a `newParentNode` with references back to the `leftNode` and `rightNode`.
 This creates a new parent that can be referenced as a larger probability.

 But for this `newParentNode` to be used, we need to insert it into `huffmanTree`.